 Discussion with community leaders: Some data which are required cannot be collected through personal investigation or through interview so community leaders are approached to fetch information for the required data.

 Choice between primary and secondary data:

 The choice between primary and secondary data mainly depends upon the nature, objectives and scope of inquiry, availability of time and money, degree of accuracy desired and the status of the investigator.
-The primary data are more reliable on the face but the secondary data are are relied only by examining the source from which they have been obtained their true significance, completeness and method of collection.
+The primary data is more reliable on the face but the secondary data are relied only by examining the source from which they have been obtained their true significance, completeness and method of collection.
 Sometimes in certain investigation both primary and secondary data are used as supplements to one another.
 It may be pointed out that today on a large number of statistical inquiries secondary data are generally used because fairly reliable published data on a large number of diverse fields now available.
 In fact primary data are collected only if there do not exist any secondary data suited to the investigation under study.